Black Birders Week: History

 In 2021, the week was continued.

 In 2022, Black Birders Week was continued.
-The Smithsonian Institution hosted several programs to support the week's effort to increasing representation in bird watching communities.
+The Smithsonian Institution hosted several programs to support the week's effort to increase representation in bird watching communities.
 The National Museum of Natural History hosted a panel with Chelsea Connor, Lynette Strickland and Amelia-Juliette Demery with opening remarks by Dara M. Wilson.

 Both institutions continued holding Black Birders Week events in 2023.
 In New Hampshire, for example, the event continued previous years' focuses on nature awareness, accessibility, and equity.
 Events continued in 2024.

 Response

 In response to the 2020 series, the National Wildlife Federation planned to dedicate part of their Conservation Fellowship and Intern Programs to young biologists of color.
 The organisers intend to continue the series in future years.
 The event also inspired other similar week-long events celebrating Black people in various STEM fields, #BlackInAstro week, #BlackBotanistsWeek, #BlackInNeuro, and #BlackInChem.